Polygence blog > Research Opportunities and Ideas

 Application deadline: Rolling admissions

 If you’re curious about psychology but not yet ready to commit your entire summer to it, this is a great starter program.
-This camp is geared toward introducing you to some of the major questions addressed by psychologists, a view into the profession, and then a foray into psychological research methods and hands-on experience applying new skill to real-world issues.
+This camp is geared toward introducing you to some of the major questions addressed by psychologists, a view into the profession, and then a foray into psychological research methods and hands-on experience applying new skills to real-world issues.

 17. Summer Sessions